zong006/model_packaging/Readme.md

     - "twine upload dist/*"

 #### To Evaluate The Model
 - run "tox -e test_package".
-This evaluates if the model is working as intended as well as the accuracy using sklearn classification metrics.
+This evaluates if the model is working as intended, and evaluates the accuracy using sklearn classification metrics.

 #### First Trial Run